Asbjoedt/CLISC/README.md

 <sub>*The program can currently not compare cell formatting, embedded objects, charts and other advanced spreadsheet features.</sub>

-### Advanced archival requirements (feature not working)
+### Advanced archival requirements (use argument Archive=Yes)
 The program supports the conversion of spreadsheets to meet a data quality level, that will enable you to open your spreadsheets many years from now.
 Enabling advanced archival requirements will

-* Validate spreadsheet against its file format standard (Office Open XML and OpenDocument)
+* Validate spreadsheet against its file format standard (Office Open XML and OpenDocument) (feature not working)
-* Remove formula linking celss to other local spreadsheets but keep the cell values
+* Remove formula linking celss to other local spreadsheets but keep the cell values (feature not working)
-* Remove external data connections but keep snapshot of data
+* Remove external data connections but keep snapshot of data (feature not working)
-* Remove RealTimeData (RTD) functions but keep snapshot of data
+* Remove RealTimeData (RTD) functions but keep snapshot of data (feature not working)
-* Alert if spreadsheet has embedded objects
+* Alert if spreadsheet has embedded objects (feature not working)
 * Zip the output directory

 ## Dependencies